drupol/master-thesis/src/thesis/1-introduction.typ

 #cite(<TelegramReproducible>, form: "normal") have taken significant steps to
 ensure the reproducibility of their builds.
-They support reproducible builds, allowing users to verify that the open-source code matches the applications available on various app stores, including the Apple Store and Google Play.
+They support reproducible builds, allowing users to verify that the open-source code matches the applications available on application stores, including the Apple Store and Google Play.
 This initiative ensures that the distributed binaries are authentic and unaltered, thereby protecting users from potential vulnerabilities and enhancing trust in the software's integrity.
 By implementing these procedures, software companies